What to Know About German Accents

 The Letter “V” is Pronounced like “F”

 To differentiate between “w” and “v,” the German accent pronunciation for the latter sounds more like an “f.”
-This, like the previous rule, is a constant change that needs to occur.
-Every time you see the letter “v” in a word, pronounce it like you would “f” in fear.
+In most cases, when you see the letter "v" in a word, pronounce it like you would "f" in fear, so you're on the safe side.
+But, in some cases, it's pronounced like an English "v."
+Those are words that are derived from other languages and adopted to German, like "Vulkan," "Vase," or "Vitamin."

 Pronounce “S” Like the Letter “Z”